nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ```
 Is there any task you want to add for this module?
 Y/N
 Y
-Please enter T for todo, D for deadline, E for event, P for project subtask.
+Please enter T for a todo, D for a deadline, E for an event, P for project subtask.
 E
 Add an event: event <DESCRIPTION> /at <YYYY-MM-DD HH:mm>
 event final exam /at 2020-11-23 17:00